BrnzAi/DocRoster-figma-api-claude/GOOGLE_MAPS_SECURITY_FIX.md

 The old API keys were exposed in git history.
 You should:

-1. **Revoke old keys** in Google Cloud Console:
+1. **Revoke old keys** in Google Cloud Console
-   - `AIzaSyCD8jcJuPEbDCeE77zbBzhWCY6djGOBq9U`
+   - Check your GitHub secret scanning alerts for the exposed key IDs
-   - `AIzaSyDP6Ces1p8-GIfHQqeu6fQalR4cfDHKjMo`
+   - Revoke any keys that were committed to the repository

 2. **Generate new API keys** and use them in your environment files